dc-fukuoka/diffuse/README.md

 compare the results between implicit method(CG method) and explict method
 ===============

-compare the results between implicit method and explicit method
+compare the results between implicit method and explicit method. explicit method program is expl.F90.
 the animation shows that how a gaussian ware decays at k = kmax/2
 # 1.